sviat-o-slav/organic/README.md

-This is my test Front projects made by free Figma templates.
+This is my second test Front projects made with free Figma templates.
 Just for learn front UI.

 ## Requiremetns:
 - npm 8.5.0